 so that the pension may be stopped before an overpayment occurs.

-member of SERS or the ARP.
+becomes a member of SERS or the ARP.
 A multiple service retiree (one who is receiving a retirement benefit based on combined SERS and PSERS service) may not choose SERS as their retirement plan and continue to receive their PSERS monthly annuity.
-The eligibility

 Additional requirements that must be met when a PSERS participant retires from service and is reemployed by a college (State System):